ui5-community/ui5-ecosystem-showcase/packages/ui5-task-minify-xml/README.md

 ## License

-This work is [licensed](../../LICENSE) under the Apache 2.0 license.
+This work is licensed under [Apache 2.0](../../LICENSE).

+Built with care (and a lot of caffeine).
+If this helped you build, test, or ship, the next coffee — or drink — is on you when you bump into a contributor.